mpjovanovich/course-notes/content/SDEV120/final_study_guide.md

 - What is the difference between **signed** and **unsigned** numbers?
 - "How many values can be represented by a [?]-bit unsigned integer?
 Provide your answer as a power of 2."
-- Can all decimal numbers be represented exactly in binary?
+- Can all numbers be represented exactly in binary?

 #### Text Data Types